 Pumpkin is a great vegetable to preserve whether you’re overwintering in a pantry, canning chunks or dehydrating chips or pumpkin leather.
 It’s so versatile in your food storage program!
 For space saving and ease of use, I really enjoy dehydrating a lot of my pumpkin harvest.
 Let me show you how to dehydrate pumpkin AND make a pie out it.
 Continue reading “Dehydrated Pumpkin – A Pie Recipe”

 Calendula is a very useful herbal flower and very easy to grow, even for non-gardeners.
 Here’s a recipe for calendula earache oil from flowers we gathered clear into autumn.
 Be sure to check out all the other things you can make a do with calendula after the recipe!
 Continue reading “Calendula Earache Oil”

 If you have an abundance of grapes this season, delight your kids with back-to-school grape coffee cake recipe with crumble topping.
-Any color grape you have on hand will work since this is the absolute best coffee cake recipe, with an even better 2-part crumble topping.
+Any color grape you have – green, purple, red – will work since this is the absolute best coffee cake recipe, with an even better 2-part crumble topping.
 Plus, at the end please leave us a comment with your own favorite back to school traditions – I’m making a list!
 Continue reading “Grape Coffee Cake with Crumble Topping”

 Any fiber geek loves their natural dyes, but have you ever thought you might be helping the planet with them?
 Learn how to reduce food waste with these vegetable dyes made right from your compost bin.
 No special materials, no expensive ingredients – just rummage around your kitchen to make these natural dyes.
 Plus, read our review of Natural Color by Sasha Duerr and be inspired to make even more vegetable dyes!